-Millions of people have to learn to work with high blood pressure and structure time to get in exercise for cardiovascular health, so it’s welcome news that a new type of breathing exercise which only takes five minutes to complete offers almost equal protection.
+Millions of people have to learn to work with high blood pressure and structure time to get in exercise for cardiovascular health.
+Is the news that a new type of breathing exercise which only takes five minutes to complete offers almost equal protection to good to be true?

 Basically a workout for your lungs, it’s called Inspiratory Muscle Training or IMST.
 It’s breathing against resistance, in the form of nose clips which reduce air flow through the nostrils, or through devices which you breathe into that resemble breathalyzers.
 IMST has been popular with marathon runners for some time because when the lungs work more efficiently, other body parts get more oxygen, resulting in less fatigued leg muscles and faster aerobic performance times.